 Michelle Bloom, MD, Director, Outpatient Heart Failure and Cardiomyopathy Program, added “Comprehensive care of our patients with heart failure requires an entire team including specialized nurses, nurse practitioners, coordinators, physicians and researchers who not only diagnose advanced cardiology disease but are experts at determining its cause and providing cutting-edge care.”

 “Research has shown that by adhering to clinical measures through the Get With The Guidelines quality improvement initiative, we can often see fewer readmissions and lower mortality rates,” added Edlira Tam, DO, Associate Director, VAD Program.

 “Being part of this initiative means that we continuously track our success in meeting evidenced-based clinical guidelines — all with the ultimate goal of delivering optimal outcomes for our patients,” said Hal Skopicki, MD, PhD, Co-Director, Stony Brook Heart Institute; Chief, Cardiology and Ambassador Charles A. Gargano Chair, Renaissance School of Medicine at Stony Brook University.

 According to the American Heart Association, more than 6.5 million adults in the United States are living with heart failure.
-Many heart failure patients can lead a full, enjoyable life when their condition is managed with proper medications or devices and with healthy lifestyle changes.
+Many patients with heart failure can lead a full, enjoyable life when their condition is managed with proper medications or devices and with healthy lifestyle changes.
 Despite the name, HF doesn’t mean that the heart has stopped working – it means the heart is having a hard time pumping blood and oxygen throughout the body.
 While there’s no cure for HF, patients can live a quality life by working with their health care team to create and stick with a plan that may include medication, symptom monitoring and lifestyle changes.